You can use FineOps to deploy FineReport 11.0 projects.

 1. To prevent resource over-provisioning, a CPU-sharing strategy is used, as the components do not run at full load simultaneously.
 Therefore, the required number of server CPU cores is not the total number of maximum CPU cores used by each container.

-Deployed with Elasticsearch: Xmx+ 5 GB
+Elasticsearch deployed: Xmx+ 5 GB

 Server memory - 8 GB